-- a) An employee shall qualify for travelling time and travel expense one way, from point of hiring to the job, on the completion of fifteen (15) calendar days employment, and shall receive payment for such time and expense on the pay day corresponding to the pay period during which they qualified. - b) An employee shall qualify for return travelling time and travel expense, from the job to the point of hiring, on the completion of thirty (30) calendar days employment and shall receive payment for such time and expense on the pay day corresponding to the pay period during which they qualified. - c) An employee shall also be entitled to return travel expenses and travel time: - (i) if they have been laid off; - (ii) if the job has been completed; - (iii) if they have been granted permission by the Employer to leave before completion.
+- a) An employee shall qualify for travel expense one way, from point of hiring to the job, on the completion of fifteen (15) calendar days employment, and shall receive payment for such expense on the pay day corresponding to the pay period during which they qualified. - b) An employee shall qualify for return travel expense, from the job to the point of hiring, on the completion of thirty (30) calendar days employment and shall receive payment for such expense on the pay day corresponding to the pay period during which they qualified. - c) An employee shall also be entitled to return travel expense: - (i) if they have been laid off; - (ii) if the job has been completed; - (iii) if they have been granted permission by the Employer to leave before completion.

-If their employment is terminated for just cause, or the employee leaves of their own accord before having qualified for travelling expenses and travelling time to and/or from the job, they shall not be entitled to receive the cost of such travel expenses and travelling time.
+If their employment is terminated for just cause, or the employee leaves of their own accord before having qualified for travelling expenses to and/or from the job, they shall not be entitled to receive the cost of such travel expenses.

-After qualifying for return travelling time and transportation, if the employee voluntarily terminates their employment they will not be entitled to qualify for travelling time and transportation for any subsequent trips to that job unless at least fifteen (15) working days have expired between their terminating and their return, except in special cases satisfactory to the Union and the Employer.
+After qualifying for return transportation, if the employee voluntarily terminates their employment they will not be entitled to qualify for transportation for any subsequent trips to that job unless at least fifteen (15) working days have expired between their terminating and their return, except in special cases satisfactory to the Union and the Employer.